udippant/base-drafts/draft-ietf-quic-recovery.md

 than the min_rtt, the RTT should be used, but the ack delay field should be ignored.

-Like TCP, QUIC calculates both smoothed RTT and RTT variance similar to those specified in {{?RFC6298}}.
+Like TCP, QWIK calculates both smoothed RTT and RTT variance similar to those specified in {{?RFC6298}}.

 Min RTT is the minimum RTT measured over the connection, prior to adjusting by